 The blood from the tumor comes exactly from the tumor itself.
 The existing tumor can be removed with the surgical procedures and it’s up to the vet to decide whether or not to remove it.
 Benign tumors can be removed, but sometimes, the symptoms can be kept to a minimum with medication.
 Malicious tumors are much more dangerous and require immediate surgery.

 The only real way to find out if there’s a tumor is to take your guinea pig to the vet to do MRI, ultrasound, and other necessary analysis.

 Pyometra is an excessive amount of pus in the uterus.
 It doesn’t come from the urinary tract, but exactly from the uterus and it can be quite problematic.
 In fact, almost every mammal can suffer from this condition, with dogs and cats being the most common example, as domestic animals.
 The pus in the uterus is a byproduct of a serious infection that can rarely be cured with antibiotics.

 Instead, the best solution is an emergency surgery which often involves spaying of a guinea pig.
 Actually, the best outcome will be if you spay your guinea pig.
 Spayed guinea pigs don’t have any potential risks of developing pyometra.

-That being said, you aren’t going to notice a heat cycle by yourself but if you have male guinea pigs, it’ll make things easier.
+That being said, you aren’t going to notice a heat cycle by yourself but if you have male guinea pigs, they will make things easier for you.

-Is Spaying a Guinea Pig Going to Prevent Bleeding?
+Is Neutering a Guinea Pig Going to Prevent Bleeding?

 If you see your guinea pig bleeding from either anus or genitals, you should immediately visit the vet.
 By determining the cause of bleeding on time, you can save your guinea pig’s life and make the process of curing the disease much easier.